 Ventures

-Minimum Viable Video: Cohort-based course teaching how to make videos to get customers, connections, and capital.
+Minimum Viable Video: Cohort-based course on creating videos to get customers, connections, and capital.

-Coaching: I help founders, engineers, and tech workers become more successful around video and business.
+Coaching: I help founders, engineers, and tech workers have more success with business and video.

 (Previously) 3 Day Startup: 10-year CEO journey scaling an entrepreneurship bootcamp to 50 countries.